singularity4/PRISM-4D/README.md

 ## Design

-See `docs/design.md` for the full scenario design: the 10 scenario dimensions, the 3 trade-off types, the character pool, the probability range, and the future extensions.
+See `docs/design.md` for the full scenario design: 10 scenario dimensions, 3 trade-off types, character pool, probability range, and the future extensions.

 ## Quick start